WHAT IS AN OA SECTION CONCLAVE?

 HOW MUCH DOES IT COST?

-Prices have not been set yet for the 2015 Conclave.
-Prices vary from year to year depending on the various costs that go into producing a quality Conclave.
-The conclave price covers all the basic expenses for the event, including site and facility fees, food, and program materials.
+The cost for the conclave is $60 ($55 if you joined since May 2014) The conclave price covers all the basic expenses for the event, including site and facility fees, food, and program materials

 WILL THERE BE RELIGIOUS SERVICES?